pfmnowak/pantone-colors-react/README.md

-# product-list-react
+# pantone-colors-react

-This React app displays the list of products form the API and allows to filter them and view their details.
+This React app displays the list of Pantone colors of the year form the API and allows to filter them and view their details.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).